 Attorneys

-Philip E. Hansen brings 16 years of experience as a research chemist in the pharmaceutical industry and 28 years as a patent agent to the prosecution of patent applications.
-He has spent his entire career in the field of organic medicinal chemistry.
+Philip E. Hansen, Ph.D., brings 16 years of experience as a research chemist in the pharmaceutical industry and 39 years as a patent agent to the prosecution of patent applications.
+Now semi-retired, he has spent his entire career in the field of organic medicinal chemistry.

-His undergraduate thesis at Princeton was "Synthesis of 6,7-Disubstituted Pteridines" under E.C Taylor.
-Although Phil's thesis work – relating to folate antagonists – resulted in no drugs, Professor Taylor’s work on folate antimetabolites resulted in ALIMTA®.
-Phil's Ph.D. thesis at Cornell under Professor Hans Muxfeldt was titled "The Total Synthesis of Aureomycin and Tetracycline."
+His undergraduate thesis at Princeton was "Synthesis of 6,7-Disubstituted Pteridines."
+Phil's Ph.D. thesis at Cornell was titled "The Total Synthesis of Aureomycin and Tetracycline."

 For 16 years, he was a senior research chemist at Sterling Drug (since absorbed into Sanofi Aventis), where he worked on bronchodilators and antibiotics (aminoglycosides and beta lactams), finishing up in peptide analgesics and antihypertensive agents.
-While at Sterling, he was recruited into the patent department, where he was a patent agent.
+He was recruited into the patent department while at Sterling, where he was a patent agent.

 • Cornell University, Ph.D., chemistry, 1970